Autism Treatment

 • Perinatal and birth complications, such as low birth weight

-A large body of research shows that vaccines do not cause Autism Spectrum Disorder.
+A large body of research shows that vaccines do not cause Autism.

 Social Disconnection: